 In some circumstances a Wholesale Produce Dealer license may also be required (e.g. if a person buys produce from a farmer for resale).

 All producers, processors, handlers, and vendors of food, whether or not they are required to be licensed, must comply with other food safety rules and requirements.

+Good Agricultural Practices (GAPs) certification of on-farm food handling is not a regulatory requirement, but may be required by some buyers.

-Contact the Minnesota Department of Agriculture at 651- 201-6027 for additional information on licensing, and specific product or processing requirements.
+Contact the Minnesota Department of Agriculture at 651- 201-6027 for additional information on licensing, specific product or processing requirements, or GAPs certification

 When do I need to use an approved space for processing?

 Sorting or trimming such as topping carrots or husking corn as part of the harvesting process, or washing, to start the cooling process or to remove soil and debris, is done in the field or packing shed and does not require an approved space.
+Potable (drinkable) water should be used for washing.
+For assistance with obtaining information about potable water, please contact the MDA at 651-201-6027.

 Further processing includes slicing, heating, canning, freezing, drying, mixing, coating, bottling, or similar actions.
 This type of activity requires an approved space.
 The addition of off-farm ingredients (including salt) prior to use or sale is also considered processing and would require an approved space along with a license.
+Contact the MDA (651-201-6027) to begin the process of getting approval for your processing space and any required licensing.
+Farmers who have their processing space inspected and approved can get an inspection report that can be shown to buyers to document proper handling of produce.

 What are the requirements for an approved space (e.g. commercial kitchen or processing facility) when I am further processing produce?